EASA license skill test (LST) MEP(land) in general

 Class rating for multi-engine piston aeroplanes - MEP(land) allows the holder to fly on the specific variant (so-called as "the type") on which the EASA MEP(land) license skill test has been successfully passed on.

-To fly as an pilot in command (PIC) on the another variant (so-called "type") of the same class - in this case the multi-engine piston (land) the additional EASA flight training is neccessary.
-This Approved EASA differences training.
-For example, if your skill test was performed on the Diamond DA-42 Twin Star and you wish to fly on the Piper PA-34 Seneca.
+To fly as an pilot in command (PIC) on the another variant (so-called "type") of the same class - in this case the multi-engine piston (land) the additional EASA flight training is necessary.
+This approves EASA differences training.
+For example, your skill test was performed on the Diamond DA-42 Twin Star and you wish to fly on the Piper PA-34 Seneca.
 In this case, the required additional training (differences training), so called "Transition to another variant of the same class."